Looking for Coastal Maine Without the Crowds? Start Here

 While technically a peninsula of Freeport, most tourists don’t make it past L.L.
 Bean to explore this coastline.
 Wolfe’s Neck State Park holds its own with forested trails, salt marsh walks, and rocky coastline adventures.
 This is a must-see location for fall foliage.

 When you want to live like L.L.
 Bean instead of just wearing the brand, the L.L.
 Bean Flying Point Paddle Center awaits.
-Plus, ecotourists can’t miss the Wolfe’s Neck Center for Agriculture and The Environment.
+Plus, ecotourists can’t miss the Wolfe’s Neck Center for Agriculture & The Environment.
 Campsites are available too.

 When you “just feel like running,” Port Clyde awaits with the Marshall Point Lighthouse, where Forrest Gump took his u-turn.
 Port Clyde is a serene and picturesque coastal area near St. George.